-This cross curricular subject serves to build resilience in pupils as they learn from their mistakes and solve problems as they work through a project both individually and as a team.
+This creative cross curricular subject serves to build resilience in pupils as they learn from their mistakes and solve problems as they work through a project both individually and as a team.

 All of our teachers are subject matter experts, and are often assisted by visiting artists.